bitIO/mjml-local-dev-env/README.md

 ### With Ethereal

-With Ethereal, there is no need to create and account, node-mailer will create a temporal one for you.
-To send emails, you just need to run `npm run send:nodemailer`
+Create an account at <https://ethereal.email/create> and place the provided configuration under ethereal in you settings file.
+Then, to send emails, you just need to run `npm run send:nodemailer`

+ ‼️ Remember that if sending messages through Ethereal SMTP then no message is actually delivered, all messages are caught and you can see these in the Messages page or by using your favorite IMAP/POP3 client.

 ## MJML live editors